How Much Compensation For A Pressure Sore Could I Claim?

 If you have suffered a pressure sore while under the care of healthcare professionals, to be able to make a claim, you must prove that medical negligence occurred.
 This is when all of the following criteria are met.

-- Their duty of care was breached.
-For example, despite knowing you had limited mobility, medical staff in a hospital failed to regularly turn you to prevent pressure sores from developing.
+• Their duty of care was breached.
+For example, despite knowing you had limited mobility, medical staff in a hospital failed to regularly turn you to prevent a pressure sore from developing.

-Can I Claim For A Loved One Who Has Developed Pressure Sores?
+Can I Claim For A Loved One Who Has Developed A Pressure Sore?

 If a loved one under the care of medical professionals has suffered a pressure sore, you may be able to make a claim on their behalf.